 The next big change was replacing the Bryston 9B-SST with the Earthquake Cinenova Grande 7 BR.

-Speaking of opinions, please let me know what you like, what you don't like, and where you see potential for improvements and better synergies.
+Please let me know what you like, what you don't like, and where you see potential for improvements and better synergies.

 Please keep in mind that I have tried to treat the room as much as possible in an apartment.
 The ultimate goal is to buy a house and hopefully give the system more room to fully realize its potential.